slarmoo/.github/profile/essentials/console/console.md

 cp test.txt other.txt
 ls
 cat test.txt >> other.txt
+rm test.txt
-less other.txt # press `q` to exit less rm test.txt ls cd ..
+less other.txt # press `q` to exit less ls cd .. ls rm -rf junk
-ls
-rm -rf junk
-ls
 ```

+Once you have done this, go over to the assignments page in Canvas and submit the text that resulting from running `less other.txt`.

+ When you are done experimenting, submit a description of something you found interesting to the Canvas assignment.

 The better you get at working with the console the more efficient your programming will be.
-When you are done experimenting, submit a description of something you found interesting to the Canvas assignment.